 Or T level M

-And GCSE English Language at grade 4 or grade C or above
+GCSE English Language at Grade C/4 or equivalent

 UCAS code SRC1